radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 For further development, we highlight the ability to apply custom functions using dask.
 A :class:`DaskSpectralCube` loads the data as a `dask Array <https://docs.dask.org/en/stable/array.html>`_.
-Similar to the non-dask :class:`SpectralCube`, custom function can be used with :meth:`DaskSpectralCube.apply_function_parallel_spectral` and :meth:`DaskSpectralCube.apply_function_parallel_spatial`.
+Similar to the non-dask :class:`SpectralCube`, custom functions can be used with :meth:`DaskSpectralCube.apply_function_parallel_spectral` and :meth:`DaskSpectralCube.apply_function_parallel_spatial`.
 Effectively these are wrappers on `dask.array.map_blocks <https://docs.dask.org/en/stable/generated/dask.array.map_blocks.html#dask.array.map_blocks>`_